Storage account overview

 |Maximum number of IP address rules per storage account||200|

 |Maximum number of virtual network rules per storage account||200|

 |Maximum number of resource instance rules per storage account||200|

 |Maximum number of private endpoints per storage account||200|

-1 Azure Storage standard accounts support higher capacity limits and higher limits for ingress and egress by request.
+1 With a quota increase, you can create up to 500 storage accounts with standard endpoints per region.
+For more information, see Increase Azure Storage account quotas.
+2 Azure Storage standard accounts support higher capacity limits and higher limits for ingress and egress by request.
 To request an increase in account limits, contact Azure Support.